-- 1. The recipient must be an owner occupant of a one-family residential structure within the City limits of Greensboro. - An occupant of the household has a verified emergency situation caused or exacerbated by a specific element of their housing condition.
-Verification includes referral from another government agency, or medical documentation from a physician or hospital either directly or through the OneTouch referral system.
-Examples include, but are not limited to: - a) asthma or other breathing condition triggered by mold, mildew, roaches, smoke or other home-based triggers; - b) elevated blood lead levels of a child residing in the home determined to be coming from a specific home based hazard(s); - c) fall, burn or other serious injury to occupant due to identified housing hazard; - d) repairs necessary to accommodate emergency placement of a child in the home by the Guilford County Dept of Social Services; - e) other emergency situations as approved by the City's Loan Committee. - 3.
-The property has been inspected by the Housing Program staff or their designated representative and classified as having identified conditions that present an imminenta threat to health and or safety.
+- 1. The recipient must be an owner occupant of a one-family residential structure within the City limits of Greensboro. - 2.
+A.)An occupant of the household has a verified emergency situation caused or exacerbated by a specific element of their housing condition.
+Verification includes referral from another government, health or housing agency, or medical documentation from a physician or hospital either directly or through a referral system.
+Examples include, but are not limited to: - a) asthma or other breathing condition triggered by mold, mildew, roaches, smoke or other home-based triggers; - b) elevated blood lead levels of a child residing in the home determined to be coming from a specific home based hazard(s); - c) fall, burn or other serious injury to occupant due to identified housing hazard; - d) repairs necessary to accommodate emergency placement of a child in the home by the Guilford County Dept of Social Services; - e) other emergency situations as approved by the City's Loan Committee. - B.)Can be used in conjunction with Facilities for the Physically Disabled Program and/or Lead-Safe Housing Program for the purpose of correcting minimum housing code violations. - 3.
+The property has been inspected by the Housing Program staff or their designated representative and classified as having identified conditions that present a threat to health and or safety.